WSU-kduncan/cs3900-autobody-4/BR-InterviewQuestions.md

 ## Ashu's Questions

-> Q: How do you manage scheduling appointments for services currently?
+> Q: Can you tell me about the last service appointment that was scheduled?

 > Q: How do the technicians know what they are working on a given day?